manuscriptmastr/web-components-workshop/README.md

-# 2.1: A Tree Gets Some Data (The Vanilla Edition)
+# 2.2: A Tree Gets Some Data (The Observable Edition)

 ## :point_down: Start Here